seng637-Winter/seng637-a1-GHFATEMEH/Assignment 1-Answers/seng637-a1-Group 15.md

 **Functionality:**
 - Approval must be obtained from the bank before cash is dispensed.
 - Approval must be obtained from the bank before physically accepting the envelope.
-- Approval must be obtained from the bank before any transaction.
-- Sending a message indicating that the customer has deposited the envelope.
+- Sending a message to the back indicating that the customer has deposited the envelope.
 - Removing envelopes after shutdown.

 **User Interfaces (UI):**